 Villages such as Weston, Chester, Newfane and Grafton have treasure troves of antique shops, art galleries, museums and historic sites.

 If you like shopping, a visit to Manchester Designer Outlets is a must, Vermont's own Orvis, is also located in Manchester.
 Art and history enthusiasts can visit Hildene - The Lincoln Family Home or the Southern Vermont Art Center: Vermont's oldest cultural organization.
 The American Museum of Fly Fishing, home to the world’s largest collection of angling art and related items, is a guarantee to turn you into a fan of the sport

 A short 5 miles north at the junction of Route 30 & 100 is the Hamlet of Rawsonville.

 There you will find Ungrounded Coffee Bar & Roasters - pick up a pound or two of the Three Mountain Inn Blend - a specially fusion of organic coffee beans roasted just for us!

-Up Coleman's Hill Road, you will find Derrybrook Farm; that's where you can find Drew and Katie producing the best maple syrup in Vermont
+Up Coleman's Hill Road, you will find Derrybrook Farm; that's where Drew and Katie produce the best maple syrup in Vermont.

 Copyright Three Mountain Inn, a Vermont bed and breakfast near Stratton.
 All rights reserved.